 Ph.D., M.Phil and some LL.M. and MA dissertations completed at the Human Rights Centre since 1984 are available for consultation in the Library, while all new ones are added to stock as they become available.
-A list is can be accessed from the Library Essex Theses site and they can also be searched for on the Library catalogue by author or title.
+A list can be accessed from the Library Essex Theses site and theses can also be searched for in the library search engine using author or title.

 Users of the Library can also find out details of theses completed in other universities.
-The Library hasaccess to two electronic databases for searching theses:
+The main database is:

 Searchable index of theses and dissertations with a strong US bias 1861-

 If users would like to obtain a theses mentioned in either of the databases, the inter-library loans section of the library should be consulted.
 As this is an expensive service (for the library) the Inter-library loans facility should be used selectively.